Restaurants throughout the state and beyond feature fresh Alabama Gulf Seafood on the menu all year long.

 But if you’re a real Gulf seafood fan—and a savvy, thrifty chef—it’s all about cooking it in your own kitchen.
 And to do it properly, you’ll need the right set of tools.

-Here’s a set of six seafood-centric appliances that belong in your kitchen if you want to cook Alabama Gulf Seafood at home.
+Here’s a set of six seafood-centric appliances that belong in your kitchen if you want to cook Gulf seafood at home.

 If you need a recipe to guide you through this technique, we’d recommend Martie Duncan’s Alabama Gulf Fish in Parchment with Citrus Reduction.